Blog

 The conversation has evolved from "Does ICHRA work?" to "How do we make it work well?"
 That shift — from existential doubt to operational optimization — signals a market moving from early adoption toward mainstream maturity.

 If rising group premiums, multi-state complexity, or the need for modern benefits tech sounds familiar, you're not alone.
-The employers in this analysis faced the same challenges — and found that ICHRA delivered results.
+The companies in this analysis faced the same challenges — and found that ICHRA delivered results.
 Zorro's team can show you how a similar approach might work for your organization.
 Contact us to learn more.

 Similar articles